 Am I covered if I go on a cruise?

-Do I need to be vaccinated to COVID-19 to be eligible for travel emergency medical benefits?
+Do I need to be vaccinated against COVID-19 to be eligible for travel emergency medical benefits?

 No. We don't require you to be vaccinated to be eligible for emergency medical benefits.